5 Simple Tips for Flawless Food Photography Lighting

 Since lighting, in my opinion, is the most important factor in successful food photography, I thought I’d start here!

 If you want the most beautiful food photos, hands-down natural light is the way to go.
 Put your surface (coffee table, napkin on the floor – whatever works for you) near a window, ideally one with indirect light (meaning the sun isn’t shining directly in).
 The North-facing panes in my photo studio area provide a perfect glow.

 Make sure to turn off any nearby lamps or overhead lights, you only want the rays of the sun, no mixing in orange-y artificial bulbs, please.

 If you don’t have a good source of indirect natural light, you can use even the sunniest window, but you’ll need to filter the light to soften it.

 Many professionals own a scrim, which looks like this, to diffuse the light – but semi-sheer white curtains will do the job perfectly.
 You can alternatively hang a thin white bedsheet, or even a large white cotton or linen napkin (sticky-tack or push-pins are your friends).

 Or for a longer-term, portable solution, make a DIY scrim – use a heavy duty stapler to mount a piece of translucent white fabric to a large old frame (thrift shops are a good source).
-You can even use a large piece of cardboard to make your own frame… just use an X-Acto knife to cut out a border from a big box.
+You can even use a large piece of cardboard to make your own frame… just cut out a border from a big box.
 That’s what I did in my old space, when I had to soften the harsh rays of a sunny South-facing window.